jpverkamp/blog/content/reviews/books/Various/Hellblazer/7 - Hellblazer, Vol. 7 Tainted Love.md

 page_count: 320
 series_index: [7]
 ---
 Another solid volume.
 In particular, there's another volume about angels/demons/and the troubles they get into.
-It's not quite as good as the one in {{<crosslink "Hellblazer, Vol. 6: Bloodlines">}}, but still enjoyable.
+It's not quite as good as the one in [[Hellblazer, Vol. 6: Bloodlines]](), but still enjoyable.
 An interesting take on *Gabriel*, that's for sure.

 ## End of the Line